-Variable Code Variable Calculation methodology DOPED0301 Energy into DNSP network at On-peak times Sum of all energy received to Energex connection points between 7am - 9pm weekdays.
-DOPED0302 Energy into DNSP network at Shoulder times Not applicable.
+Variable Code Variable Calculation methodology DOPED0301 Energy into DNSP network at On-peak Sum of all energy received to Energex connection points between 7am - 9pm weekdays.

+Variable Code Variable Calculation methodology times DOPED0302 Energy into DNSP network at Shoulder times Not applicable.
 DOPED0303 Energy into DNSP network at Off-peak times Sum of all energy received to Energex connection points outside 7am - 9pm (this includes all times on weekends and public holidays).
 DOPED0304 Energy received from TNSP and other DNSPs not included in the above categories Sum of all energy received from and/or exported to other DNSPs not listed in DOPED0301 ~ DOPED0303 (For example, Kirra zone substation owned by Energex occasionally receives/exports energy from/to New South Wales) over a financial year.
-Because the direction of electricity conveyed can flow both (in and out) ways, the net impacts may show positive or negative values (e.g.; it was positive 0.8 GWh for the 2015/16 year, indicating energy flowing-in).
+Because the direction of electricity conveyed can flow both (in and out) ways, the net impacts may show positive or negative values (e.g.; it was positive 0.434 GWh for the 2016/17 year, indicating energy flowing-in).